sployad/validue/README.md

     }

 ### @ActionValidator(group?: string[])
-This decorator you need add over a method, before call this method will be validate all fields or fields group and append errors to fields over which you added @PropertyValidator
+This decorator is added before the method.
+Thus, before the method is called, all fields and field groups are validated, and returned errors are written in fields with @ProperyValidator added before.
 Example without group:

     import {Component, Vue} from "vue-property-decorator";